How to Make Self-Care a Competitive Advantage

 - Are you creative and inspired when you are low energy?

 I suspect that most people would answer NO to those questions.
-Why is self-care something that we don’t prioritize?
+So why then is self-care something that we don’t prioritize?
 Why is it something that we consider selfish?
 Self-care is how we avoid being tired, exhausted, drained, and low energy.
 There is a reason that you are told to put on your oxygen mask first before helping others.

-Consider that self-care is something that will make you better at all the other things in your life.
+Consider that instead of being selfish, self-care is something that will make you better at all the other things in your life.
 I am not saying that you should shirk your responsibilities, blow all your money on extravagant vacations, and visit the spa every week.
 Rather, think about how you can keep your proverbial gas tank full.

 How can you expect to do your best work and give your attention and care to those you love when you are running on empty?